RMBarnard/raresim/README.md

 ```

 * #### only functional/synonymous variants
-To pruned only functional or only synonymous variants:
+To prune only functional or only synonymous variants:
 1. add a column to the legend file (`-l`) named "fun", where functional variants have the value "fun" and synonymous variants have the value "syn"
 2. provide a MAC bin file with the expected number of variants per bin for only functional (`--f_only`) or only synonymous (`--s_only`) variants
 ```